-The minimum estimate of abundance ( $N{MIN}$ ) of Eastern North Pacific right whales is 26 whales based on the 20th percentile of the photo-identification estimate of 31 whales (CV = 0.226: Wade et al. 2011).
-This estimate will be 12 years old in 2020, and the 2016 guidelines for preparing Stock Assessment Reports (NMFS 2016) recommend that $N{MIN}$ be considered unknown if the abundance estimate is more than 8 years old; however, given the extremely low abundance of this stock and the very low calf production, it seems unlikely that the current abundance is significantly different.
+The minimum estimate of abundance (N{MIN}) of Eastern North Pacific right whales is 26 whales based on the 20th percentile of the photo-identification estimate of 31 whales (CV = 0.226: Wade et al. 2011).
+This estimate is more than 10 years old.
+However, given that the stock has an extremely low abundance, very low calf production, and no known anthropogenic mortality or serious injuryit seems unlikely that the current abundance is significantly different.